-An original copy of the signed Certifications and Assurances must be postmarked (via mail) by Friday, March 19, 2021 to: Charter Choices, ATTN: CSP Grant, 222 N Keswick Avenue Glenside, PA 19038.
+An original copy of the signed Certifications and Assurances must be postmarked (via mail) on the business day following the application deadline to: Charter Choices, ATTN: PACSP Grant, 222 N Keswick Avenue Glenside.
+PA 19038.

 The charter school's Board President and Board-appointed authorized representative must sign below to indicate approval of the contents of this grant application and the receipt of program funds.